Why use raised beds in the vegetable garden?

 I guess the best place to get started is why should I grow in Raised Vegetable Beds in the first place?
-There are a number of good reasons which I’ll illustrate below but in general it’s all about creating a deep nutrient rich soil which, crucially, doesn’t get walked on or compacted.
-A good open soil structure makes root growth easier for the plant as well as containing air pockets for beneficial microbial life and other friendly organisms.
+There are a number of good reasons which I'll illustrate below but in general it's all about creating a deep nutrient rich soil which, crucially, doesn't get walked on or compacted.
+The good open soil structure present in raised beds makes root growth easier for plants as well as containing air pockets for beneficial microbial life and other friendly organisms.
+Remember it is the life living in the soil that feeds your plants rather than the soil itself; these beneficial bacteria need oxygen to survive so a good open soil structure is essential.
 Soil is the key to successful raised beds growing systems (or any gardening) and keeping your planting in dedicated protected spaces allows you to pamper this essential resource.

 Here's why I think raised beds for vegetable gardening makes sense:

 - Choose your soil.
-Many gardens have shallow soil of poor quality which won’t be sufficient to feed demanding vegetable plants.
-A raised bed can be filled with imported soil to your specification.
+Many gardens have shallow soil of poor quality which won't be sufficient to feed demanding vegetable plants.
+A greater depth of quality soil means a larger root and a healthier plant.

 - Raised Planters are Neat and Tidy.
 If you're growing in your back garden you don't want to ruin your view with an untidy plot.
 Raised vegetable beds create a neat, easy to manage growing area.

 - Warm Quicker in Spring.
 Raised beds will warm quicker than the surrounding soil in Springtime from the heat of the sun on the sides.
 This allows you to get going a little earlier as growing depends more on soil temperature than outside air temperature.
 We also supply mini tunnel kits that can be used with a polythene cover to make a mini growhouse for early Spring growing or cultivating warm climate crops in exposed gardens.